Lonnie Johnson (musician): Influence

 Johnson's early recordings are the first guitar recordings that display a single-note soloing style with string bending and vibrato.
 Johnson pioneered this style of guitar playing on records, and his influence is obvious in the playing of Django Reinhardt, T-Bone Walker and virtually all electric blues guitarists.
+B.B.
+King wrote in his 1996 autobiography Blues All Around Me that, when he was a young boy, Blind Lemon Jefferson and Lonnie Johnson “hit me the hardest, I believe, because their voices were so distinct, natural, and believable.
+I heard them talking to me.”

 One of Elvis Presley's earliest recordings was a version of Johnson's blues ballad "Tomorrow Night", written by Sam Coslow and Will Grosz.
 Presley's vocal phrasing mimics Johnson's, and many of Presley's signature vibrato and baritone sounds can be heard in development.
 "Tomorrow Night" was also recorded by LaVern Baker and (in 1957) by Jerry Lee Lewis.

 In the liner notes for the album Biograph, Bob Dylan described his encounters with Johnson in New York City.
 "I was lucky to meet Lonnie Johnson at the same club I was working and I must say he greatly influenced me.
 You can hear it in that first record.
 I mean Corrina, Corrina...that's pretty much Lonnie Johnson.
 I used to watch him every chance I got and sometimes he'd let me play with him.
 I think he and Tampa Red and of course Scrapper Blackwell, that's my favorite style of guitar playing."
 In his autobiography, Chronicles, Vol. 1, Dylan wrote about the performing method he learned from Lonnie Johnson and remarked that Robert Johnson had learned a lot from Lonnie Johnson.
 Some of Robert Johnson's songs, such as "Malted Milk," are seen as new versions of songs recorded by Lonnie Johnson.